Khamies/khamies.github.io/_news/2025-01-07-values-and-principles.md

 - **Compassion**

-  > To always try to be empathetic by understanding others’ feelings, kind, generous, forgiver and supportive for other people.
+  > To always try to be empathetic by understanding others’ feelings, kind, generous, forgiving and supportive for other people.

 - **Fairness**